chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Discuss [[Stateless & Statefull Processes| Stateless vs Statefull]] application or process.
   - Maybe talk [[Microservices]](might not be relevant since small scope) or leverage knowledge of [[12 Factor App Docker.canvas|12 Factor App Docker]] which has some overlap with everything mentioned, whatever comes to mind.

-- **Scalability and Performance:**
+**Scalability and Performance:**
   - Distribute traffic across server pools for different types of traffic.
   - Implement local cache for improved response time.
   - Implement a CDN network for content distribution.
   - You can talk about [[Vertical vs Horizontal Scaling]] in the context of database servers and instances of your application along with any microservices if you include that in your codebase architecture.
+Side note scaling can fall under Admin functionality weather that is resource scaling in a cloud environment or some custom built solution were create an admin dashboard for internal use by developers with a frontend
   - Besides that there is talking about the [[Benefits of cloud]] in terms of outsourcing functionality using different service architecture ranging  from IAAS to SAAS

-  - also creating Admin process that manage [[Resource Scaling]]
+ - also creating Admin process that manage [[Resource Scaling]] note there are many more admin process were you can create a frontend to for internal use by developers

 Talk about [[Elements Of A Distributed Systems]] or merge into here since overlap vs centralized systems
 #### Scaling stuff to reference  or merge together somewhere